Updated June 15, 2023

 Quantity Versus Quality

-With respect to these criteria, Apple wins because it offers quality apps that are exclusive.
+Concerning these criteria, Apple wins because it offers exclusive quality apps.

 Brief Historical Timeline of Apple’s App Store